songchaocn/DPCS/README.md

 ### Overview

 ---
-In this paper, to address these challenges, we propose a Data aware Probabilistic Client Sampling scheme (DPCS) for selecting appropriate clients to participate in model training in each round of federated learning
+In this paper, we propose a Data aware Probabilistic Client Sampling scheme (DPCS) for selecting appropriate clients to participate in model training in each round of federated learning

 ### Depdendencies

 ---
-Tested stable depdencises:
+Tested stable depdencies:

 * python 3.12.3 (conda)